-Test Data.
-The RT-04S evaluation data consisted of two meetings from each of the recording sites CMU, ICSI, LDC, and NIST, each about one hour or more in length.
-Systems were required to recognize a specific 11-minute segment from each meeting; however, data from the entire meeting was allowed for purposes of adaptation, etc.1 Separate evaluations were conducted in three conditions:
+Evaluation Data The RT-04S evaluation data consisted of two 1-hour meetings from each of the recording sites CMU, ICSI, LDC, and NIST.
+Systems were required to recognize a specific 11-minute segment from each meeting; however, data from the entire meeting was allowed for purposes of adaptation, etc. Separate evaluations were conducted in three conditions:

 MDM Multiple distant microphones (primary)

-HM Individual headset microphones (required contrast)
+IHM Individual headset microphones (required contrast)

 SDM Single distant microphone (optional)

-The CMU meetings came with only one distant mic; for the other meetings between 4 and 10 distant mics were available.
+The CMU meetings came with only one distant mic; for the other meetings between 4 and 7 distant mics were available.
 The IHM systems were allowed to use all mics (distant or individual).
 For MDM and SDM conditions, NIST only evaluated regions of speech with a single talker, thus eliminating overlapping speech.
-Unlike recent CTS evaluations, the Meetings evaluation included non-native speakers of English.
+Unlike recent CTS evaluations, the Meetings evaluation included nonnative speakers of English.
+Table 1 summarizes the differences among the sources for training and test data.